Production of Fruity Alcohol – Raspberry Moonshine

-Due to the low sugar content in raspberries, only a small amount of alcohol is produced during fermentation, so that raspberry brandy is normally made from them.
+Due to the low sugar content in raspberries, only a small amount of fruity alcohol is produced during fermentation, so that raspberry moonshine is normally made from them.
 To do this, the raspberries are distilled together with a neutral-tasting alcohol.

 - With better raspberry brandies, the infused raspberries are not simply boiled as well, but rather steamed – i.e. distilled in the vapor space – because over-boiling the fruit also gives rise to unwanted flavors.
 When infusing or macerating, the alcohol content us usually also around 40 to 50% ABV.
 No dilution takes place before distillation.

 - The highest quality and hence most expensive raspberry brandies are made completely without prior maceration. i.e. the fresh or frozen raspberries are placed in the vapor space of the kettle for distillation with the unflavored alcohol below.
 The alcohol content also influences the result with this variant.
 It is true that high-proof alcohol is usually used here, but in a direct comparison, the taste of such fruity alcohol is slightly rougher and coarser than with wine strength, i.e. around 12% ABV, in the kettle.
 In this case, the raspberry flavor is the finest, both from the smell as well as the flavor perspective.
 Off-flavors hardly ever occur.
 When the raspberry brandy is being enjoyed, the fresh, pure raspberry flavor emerges most clearly with this method.
 Even painstakingly produced raspberry brandies (from fermented raspberry mashes) have no greater flavor.